How to Measure Crib Screws Correctly

 Thread format variation is also noted in crib records.
 While metric threading dominates modern crib manufacturing, some older models reference alternate formats depending on production location or supplier changes.
 These distinctions are typically recorded as technical notes within standards information rather than highlighted as functional differences.

-Crib Hardware Identification When Original Screws Are Absent
+How Crib Hardware Is Identified When Screws Are Missing

 Model numbers and manufacturer labels are commonly cited as reference anchors in hardware documentation.
 These identifiers allow published measurement tables to be cross-referenced with crib production data.
 The emphasis remains on identification through recorded standards information rather than on procedural direction.